kiranvaidhya/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-🏥I'm a PhD candidate at a Dutch hospital called Radboudumc.
-I work within the Diagnostic Image Analysis Group (DIAG), and my interests revolve around the use of deep learning algorithms for medical image analysis.
+🏥I'm a PhD candidate at a Dutch hospital called **[Radboudumc](https://www.radboudumc.nl)**.
+I work within the **[Diagnostic Image Analysis Group (DIAG)](https://www.diagnijmegen.nl)**, and my interests revolve around the use of **deep learning algorithms for medical image analysis**.

-🎓I'm supervised by and Colin Jacobs, Bram van Ginneken, and Mathias Prokop.
+🎓I'm supervised by and [**Colin Jacobs**](https://www.diagnijmegen.nl/people/colin-jacobs/), [**Bram van Ginneken**](https://www.diagnijmegen.nl/people/bram-van-ginneken/), and [**Mathias Prokop**](https://www.diagnijmegen.nl/people/mathias-prokop/).
 My PhD thesis is on AI for lung cancer screening.
-Under the lung cancer image analysis group led by Colin, we develop and validate deep learning algorithms for early detection of lung cancer from chest CT images.
-In my first publication, we showed that deep learning algorithms are comparable to clinical experts at predicting lung cancer risk.
-This story was also covered by the Telegraph. 😊
+Under the [**lung cancer image analysis group**](https://www.diagnijmegen.nl/research/lung-cancer-image-analysis/) led by Colin, we develop and validate deep learning algorithms for early detection of lung cancer from chest CT images.
+In my first [**publication**](https://pubs.rsna.org/doi/full/10.1148/radiol.2021204433), we showed that deep learning algorithms are comparable to clinical experts at predicting lung cancer risk.
+This story was also covered by the **[Telegraph](https://www.telegraph.co.uk/news/2021/05/18/artificial-intelligence-just-good-picking-lung-cancer-doctors/)**. 😊

+🔮For the next couple of years, I will be exploring ways to optimize and automate lung cancer screening with deep learning algorithms.
+As part of my work at DIAG, I also spend 10% of my time providing support for users of **[grand-challenge.org](https://grand-challenge.org)**.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.